NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/S/spike-snare.md

 trait02: "mechanical"
 trait03: "snare"
 trait04: "trap"
-trait05: "common"
+trait05: ""
 trait06: ""
 trait07: ""
 trait08: ""
 image: zz-Attachments/assets/imageplaceholder.png
 level: 1
 weight:
 value: "3"
 subvalue: "gp"
 invest:
 usage: "held in one hand"
 license: "ORC"
 identify:
 description: "This basic snare consists of hidden spikes that rely on a creature's momentum to lacerate or potentially impale it as it enters the snare's square, dealing 2d8 piercing damage.
 The creature must attempt a DC 17 Reflex check saving throw."
 powerTitle1:
 actionEconomy1:
 type1: